-NHS England and the Health Foundation are working on a joint initiative which has shown that more than 40% of emergency admissions involving residents could be avoided.
+NHS England and the Health Foundation are working on a joint initiative which has shown that more than 40% of emergency admissions involving elderly residents could be avoided.

 These results were found whilst the NHS rolled out their Enhanced Health in Care Homes (EHCH) project which aims to improve resident’s wellbeing and avoid unnecessary emergency admissions.